sheriffhoodie/bandom/README.md

 - Large-scale Playback: Bigger Viewer of current song that's playing, with album art as background.

 - Favorites: Users can favorite each other's collections and access them in their Favorite Collections

+### Credits

+* Code by: Max Currier
+* Demo Login Animation from: Typed.js Library by Matt Boldt